You can go directly to specific sections of this article using these links:

 If your family or friends recognize that you have a problem, pay attention.
 People outside your marriage can often spot a serious problem before you can.
 Family members and friends often have intuitive hunches or become concerned about your relationship based on behaviors or attitudes you may manifest.
 Listen carefully if someone expresses concerns about the health of your marriage.

 Another indicator involves your children.
 Their behavior can often provide a barometer of what is occurring inside a home.
 You and your spouse may believe that the current level of interaction and health in your marriage is OK, but your children may sense that something is wrong and needs to change

-Young children often react to marriage problems by acting out their frustrations.
+Young children often react to marriage trouble by acting out their frustrations.
 They begin to act out at school, around friends or even at home.
 Teens will often react to trouble at home by becoming involved in negative behaviors that are out of character for them.
 Teens typically attempt to deal with the stress of their parents’ unhealthy marriage in unhealthy ways.